netinvent/nakivo_prometheus_exporter/README.md

 This project has been tested on Nakivo Backup & Replication v9 and v10.
 It runs on most Linux flavors that have Python 3.6+, and can even run on Windows.

+So far, Nakivo requires you to have an enterprise plus license to be able to use the API.

 Requires python-pip for setup via `dnf install python3-pip` or `apt-get install python3-pip`

 ## Grafana dashboard